Should the Timing of Inspections be Predictable?: Online appendix: Additional results

+As in the proof of \cref{res:imperfect_inspections}, the distribution $F_{\pi^\ast}$ from \eqref{eq:exp_sol} is the unique solution of the relaxed problem \eqref{eq:relaxed_full}.
+Note that the definition of $\pi^\ast$ does not depend on $\rho$.
+Here we give a sufficient condition for $F_{\pi^\ast}$ to be feasible in the original problem, now with recovery rate $\rho$.

-Suppose that the solution of the relaxed problem is periodic/exponential with $\pi^\ast < 1$.
-It follows that $\l_0 > \l_1$.
-First we check that the agent finds it optimal to shirk over the exponential inspection interval $[\hat{\tau}, \infty)$, no matter his action history.
-For the agent, the relevant state variable is the belief, denoted $q$, that the state is $0$.
-The agent's belief evolves according to the differential equation
+Suppose that the time $T$ until the next inspection follows the distribution $F_{\pi^\ast}$.
+First we check that the agent finds it weakly optimal to shirk over $[\hat{\tau}, \infty)$, no matter his action history.
+As before, over $(\hat{\tau}, \infty)$, the distribution of $T$ is memoryless, so the only state variable is the agent's belief $q_t$ that $\th_t = 0$.
+With recovery rate $\rho$, the agent's belief evolves according to the differential equation

 The HJB equation reads

 We verify that this HJB equation is solved by the value function